-I am sure that wherever you’re reading this now, there’ll be debates as to where you can get the best [fish & chips/patatas bravas/tagine], and in France, it’s often over the best pastries and baguettes; so much so that there is an official annual competition for the best baguette in Paris.
+I am sure that wherever you’re reading this now, there’ll be local debates as to where you can get the best [fish & chips/patatas bravas/ramen], but in France, it’s often over the best pastries and baguettes; so much so that there is an official annual competition for the best baguette in Paris.
 I’ll avoid announcing any strong views on such matters here, but I will say that the croissants from this little pâtisserie, Blé Sucré, make me weak at the knees.

 Upon entering the bakery doors you are greeted by their cakes seductively glistening behind the glass casing, and an aroma in the air so delicious you can practically taste it.
 I don’t have a sweet tooth, but I have surprisingly managed to make my way through a good part of the selection of cakes here and would recommend their Mont Blanc, Tarte au Citron and even their Vollon, despite not usually liking chocolate desserts, to the dismay of my friends…